 For x86_64 systems, SLES 11 SP1 contains kernel-default and kernel-xen.
 The kernel-default variant provides multi-processor support.

-For x86_64 systems, RHEL 6 has two kernel images, kernel and kernel-xen.
+For x86_64 systems, RHEL 6 has one kernel image, kernel and kvm is the only supported virtualization.

 Getting the Latest Firmware/Software for Your SGI System